kolotsey/netconf-client/README.md

     - Notifications as they are received;
     - `undefined` when the subscription is stopped.

-- `.rpc(cmd: string, params: object): Observable<RpcResult>`
+- `.rpc(cmd: string, values: object): Observable<RpcResult>`

     Send a custom RPC request to the server and return the result.
-The `cmd` parameter is the name of the RPC provided as an XPath expression (see example).
+The `cmd` parameter is the name of the RPC or action provided as an XPath expression (see example).

-    The `params` object is an optional parameter that contains the parameters for the RPC.
+    The `values` object is an optional argument that contains the parameters for the RPC or action.
 This object can have multiple levels of nesting.
-The special key `$` is used to specify attributes of the element.
+The special key `$` is used to specify attributes of the element (for example, a namespace).

     Example for RPC command `get` with an XPath filter.
 This results in a similar request as `netconf.getData('/confd-state/version')`:
     ```typescript
     netconf.rpc('/get', {
       filter: {